-The Master module supports both a single and double-solenoid integrated valve.
+The Master module supports a double-solenoid integrated valve.
 A double solenoid valve is provided with the Master valve adapter for Lock/Unlock control of the Tool Changer.
 The user is required to provide a pneumatic supply source to the Tool Changer.